 Founding Partner Organizations:

-Since 1960, the Association of Fundraising Professionals (AFP) has inspired global change and supported efforts that generated over $1 trillion.
-AFP’s nearly 30,000 individual and organizational members raise over $100 billion annually, equivalent to one-third of all charitable giving in North America and millions more around the world.
+Since 1960, the Association of Fundraising Professionals (AFP) has inspired global change—helping nonprofits and charities and supporting fundraising efforts that have generated more than $1 trillion.
+AFP advances effective and ethical philanthropy by providing advocacy, research, education, mentoring, collaboration and technology opportunities for the world’s largest network of professional fundraisers.
+AFP’s more than 33,000 members raise more than $115 billion annually, equivalent to approximately one-third of charitable giving in North America, with millions more generated around the world.

 The Urban Institute conducts sophisticated research to understand and solve real-world challenges in a rapidly urbanizing environment.
 Our work engages communities at multiple levels — city, state, and country — as we gather data and evaluate programs.
 Urban Institute’s scholars blend academic rigor with on-the-ground collaboration, teaming with policymakers, community leaders, practitioners, and the private sector to diagnose problems and find solutions.
 Our work environment encourages intellectual honesty, innovation, diversity, and mutual respect.
 Our analysis elevates debate, wherever it takes place.